 FPV drones perform a range of critical tasks:

-- Reconnaissance and fire control: Due to their ability to fly at low altitudes and equipped with thermal imagers for nighttime operation, FPV drones are excellent for reconnaissance and detection of enemy positions.
-They provide information on the movement of enemy vehicles and help artillery to hit targets accurately.
+- Reconnaissance and Fire Adjustment:With the ability to fly at low altitudes and equipped with thermal imagers for night work, FPV drones are great for reconnaissance and detection of enemy positions.
+They transmit information about the movement of enemy vehicles and help the artillery to hit targets accurately.

-Despite their high efficiency, FPV drones have their challenges.
-They are vulnerable to EW because they often use civilian frequencies.
-However, Ukrainian engineers are actively working to develop systems that allow them to automatically switch between frequencies and minimize jamming effects.
-Also, the flight duration is limited by battery capacity.
+Despite their high efficiency, FPV drones also have their challenges. they vulnerable to REBbecause civilian frequencies are often used.
+However, Ukrainian engineers are actively working on the development of systems that allow automatic switching between frequencies and minimizing the effects of jumping.
+Also, the duration of the flight is limited by the capacity of the batteries.

-The future of FPV drones in the military is linked to the further integration of artificial intelligence, the development of swarm drones, and the reduction of their cost.
-Ukraine is already a world leader in the production of FPV drones, having significantly increased production volumes.
-This technological breakthrough is the key to success in the fight against the enemy and changes military logistics, making war much cheaper but no less destructive for the enemy.
+The future of FPV drones in the military sphere is linked to the further integration of artificial intelligence, the development of drone swarms and the reduction of their cost.
+Ukraine is already a world leader in the production of FPV drones, significantly increasing production volumes.
+This technological breakthrough is the key to success in the fight against the enemy and changes military logistics, making war considerably cheaper but no less destructive to the enemy.

-Sign up for an FPV course with us and get the skills of the most sought-after military profession.
+Sign up for a course on FPV with us and get the skills of the most sought-after military profession.